-Food as theater is the theme of the restaurant of celebrity chef Felipe Bronze, who has created an avant-garde dining experience like no other in the city.
-A pink-hued glass wall allows diners to watch his culinary team prepare ultra-contemporary dishes, many using traditional Brazilian ingredients.
-Starters include savory profiteroles stuffed with hand-made Brazilian cheeses; a hummus-style dip for which edamame beans replace the chickpeas (brilliant); and smoked salmon wrapped in a crispy cone fashioned from manioc flour.
+Food as theater is the theme of the acclaimed restaurant of celebrity chef Felipe Bronze, who has created an avant-garde dining experience like no other in the city.
+A pink-hued glass wall allows diners to watch his culinary team prepare ultracontemporary dishes, many using traditional Brazilian ingredients.
+There are à-la-carte dishes, but most diners here choose one of the tasting menus (from R$180 for four courses to R$295 for nine).
 The "mains" are really a series of small, elaborately prepared dishes, including a tiny burger made of duck confit and foie-gras powder and served with guava "ketchup."
-Clever tricks such as using liquid nitrogen to "freeze" chocolate mousse add to the stylish-yet-playful atmosphere, as do the waitstaff's uniforms, designed by Lenny Niemeyer, famous for his high-fashion bikinis.
+Don't miss the Brasilidades dessert, which features no fewer than 10 tiny but perfectly rendered modern takes on classic Brazilian sweets.
+Clever tricks such as using liquid nitrogen to "freeze" chocolate mousse add to the stylish-yet-playful atmosphere, as do the waitstaff's uniforms, designed by Lenny Niemeyer, famous for her high-fashion bikinis.